AlanikREDAWN/the-crocheted-creature/src/pages/posts/post-1.md

     alt: 'a chain of pink yarn on a crochet hook'
 tags: ["crochet"]
 ---
-# Why on earth is there a blog here?

-Published on: 2025-06-21

 Well, that's a _great_ question!
 Why does a crochet business have a blog?

 ## The Reason

 I wanted this site to have a blog becuase I wanted to provide updates on the progress of my business without having to fight for screen-time on social media.
 Is it really that simple?
 Yeah, it is.

 ## What I'll be posting about